 People want to be perceived positively.
 In a feedback context, this means customers tend to present opinions that make them appear supportive, constructive, and reasonable.
 Harsh criticism — even when deserved — feels socially risky.
 The customer worries about damaging the relationship, appearing ungrateful for the vendor’s efforts, or being perceived as difficult.

 This bias is strongest when the customer knows who will see the feedback and when there is an ongoing business relationship at stake.
-A customer on a annual contract has a stronger incentive to maintain a positive relationship with the vendor than to deliver uncomfortable truths.
+A customer on an annual contract has a stronger incentive to maintain a positive relationship with the vendor than to deliver uncomfortable truths.

 Acquiescence bias